yashbrahmbhatt/LazyFramework/Documentation/.templates/Reporters/Basic/BasicReporter.md

 InvokeWorkflowFile_3 : InvokeWorkflowFile - Write Table to Excel
 InvokeWorkflowFile_4 --> InvokeWorkflowFile_3
 InvokeWorkflowFile_3 --> If_4
-If_4: Output Path Not Empty?
-state If_4 {
+If_4: If - Output Path Not Empty? state If_4 {
 direction TB
 CopyFile_2 : CopyFile - Copy to Output